 - a.
 Upgrades identified through the GIDAP which are included in an executed generator interconnection agreement, but are not yet in-service - b.
-Upgrades identified through the ISO Transmission Planning Process - b.
+Upgrades identified through the ISO Transmission Planning Process b.
 Charging Analysis

-A Charging analysis was performed for the Generating Facility given that the IC specified in its IR that they will charge from the grid.
-The Generating Facility will need to follow ISO market dispatch instructions.
-With the combination of ADNUs and congestion management identified in the discharging analysis, preliminary analysis determined there is no adverse impact from the project charging while following ISO market dispatch instructions, however high generation dispatch was needed to offset high charging from BESS projects.
-However, these high generation dispatch scenarios are higher than ISOs assumed generation dispatch for non-charging scenarios.
-As such a refined charging analysis will be performed as part of Phase II with low generation dispatch coupled with high charging conditions.
+A charging analysis was performed for the Generating Facility given that the IC specified in its IR that they will charge from the grid.
+Preliminary analysis determined there is no adverse impact from the project charging while following ISO market dispatch instructions, however thermal overloads were observed for various charging scenarios.
+It is assumed that these overloads will be potentially mitigated by congestion management.
+A refined charging analysis will be performed as part of QC14 phase 2.